SimonErnesto/Mobility-Models/README.md

 	<img src="plot_madrid_municipio_gravity.png" width="800" height="500" />
 <p>

 <h1> Conclusion </h1>

-<p> The Gravity Model largely outperforms the other two models in terms of the SSI metric.
-However, no model shows really close estimates of average daily travellers from Mostoles (the example municipio) to other neighbourhoods.
+<p> The Gravity and Visitation models perform much better than the Radiation model.
+However, the Gravity Model tends to underperform at large values, while the Visitation Model slightly underperforms at low values.
 More exploration of metrics and approximations may be required to better assess the models.
-The Gravity model may offer more leeway as its parametric form may be optimised by parameter adjustment, prior predictive checks and other techniques.   </p>
+The Gravity model may offer more leeway as its parametric form may be optimised by parameter adjustment, prior predictive checks and other techniques.
+Nevertheless, it is possible to explore parametric forms of the Visitation Model as well, which may outperform the other models in the long run.   </p>

 <H1> References </H1>
 <P>Schläpfer, M., Dong, L., O’Keeffe, K. et al. The universal visitation law of human mobility.
 Nature 593, 522–527 (2021). https://doi.org/10.1038/s41586-021-03480-9 </p>